Gray-Box Nonlinear Feedback Optimization: Problem Formulation and Preliminaries

-where $\eta>0$ is a step size, and $y_k$ is the output of the plant \eqref{eq:sys_map} at time $k\in \mathbb{N}$.
-Model-free controllers\cite{chen2020model,tang2023zeroth,he2022model} bypass the information on sensitivities and rely purely on stochastic exploration.
-Their trade-offs in sample efficiency and solution accuracy are discussed in Section~\ref{subsec:motivations}.
-In contrast, we will merge approximate sensitivities (obtained, among others, through prior knowledge or recursive estimation) into model-free updates, thus achieving the best of both worlds.
+where $\eta>0$ is a step size, $\nabla_u h(u_k,d)$ and $y_k$ are the sensitivity and the output of the plant \eqref{eq:sys_map} evaluated at time $k\in \mathbb{N}$, respectively, and $\nabla_u \Phi$ and $\nabla_y \Phi$ denote the partial gradients of $\Phi$ with respect to $u$ and $y$, respectively.
+Model-free controllers\cite{chen2020model,tang2023zeroth,he2022model} bypass sensitivity information and purely rely on stochastic exploration.
+Their trade-offs in sample efficiency and solution accuracy are discussed in \cref{subsec:motivations}.
+In contrast, we consider a \emph{gray-box} regime, where only approximate model information, such as a sensitivity estimate derived from prior knowledge or recursive estimation, is available.
+We will merge approximate sensitivities into model-free updates, thus achieving balanced closed-loop performance in terms of provable accuracy and sample efficiency.

-\begin{remark} We consider a differentiable map \eqref{eq:sys_map} and a smooth objective $\obj$ as common grounds to theoretically compare different controllers.
-The gray-box controllers in this article also allow non-smooth steady-state maps and objectives thanks to their structures of combination.
-This feature implies a broad scope of applications. \end{remark}